robodhhb/SmartPiCam/SmartPiCam/readme.txt

 7) Open LXTerminal and unzip downloaded file in a folder of your choice

-8) Copy folder "SmartPiCam" to /home/pi/python-tflite-source/edgetpu/
+8) Change directory to "SmartPiCam"

-9) cd /home/pi/python-tflite-source/edgetpu/SmartPiCam

-10) Run the program:
+9) Run the program:
     python3 smartPiCamMain.py

 Known issues: